rauc/rauc/docs/integration.rst

 environment variables ``BOOT_<bootname>_LEFT`` which should mark the number of remaining boot attempts for the respective slot in your bootloader script.

-To enable reading and writing the U-Boot environment, you need to have the U-Boot target tool ``fw_setenv`` available on your devices rootfs.
+To enable reading and writing of the U-Boot environment, you need to have the U-Boot target tool ``fw_setenv`` available on your devices rootfs.

-An example U-Boot script for handling redundant boot setups is located in the ``contrib/`` folder of the RAUC source repository (``uboot.sh``).
+An examplary U-Boot script for handling redundant boot setups is located in the ``contrib/`` folder of the RAUC source repository (``uboot.sh``).